aks123-star/Web-Scrapping/README.md

 # Web-Scrapping
-basics of web scrapping based on python and its module
+basics of web scrapping based on python and its modules